SUNET/cnaas-cli/README.md

 CLI for CNaaS NMS.

-Generates an interactive CLI from a YANG specification.
+Generates an interactive CLI from a YAML specification.

 Kristofer Hallin, SUNET 2020.